Who ever guesses, thinks, or dreames he knowes

 Nature before hand hath out-cursed mee.

-We are busy working to bring John Donne's "The Curse" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring John Donne's "The Curse" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Curse" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.